-As to the Mogul dates, and those of the Bagwad Amrita, they evidently bear reference to former colonies; nor are we, in Ireland, without similar chronicles of an antecedent arrival, and precisely answering to the time of the first departure of the Tuath-de-danaans from the borders of Persia .
+As to the Mogul dates, and those of the Bagwad Amrita, they evidently bear reference to former colonies; nor are we, in Ireland, without similar chronicles of an antecedent arrival, and precisely answering to the time of the first departure of the Tuath-de-danaans from the borders of Persia.1

-It was, indeed, the tradition of this early invasion, long mystified by age, that we have seen so perverted at page 385, for the sole purpose of effecting a miracle!
+It was, indeed, the tradition of this early invasion, long mystified by age, that we have seen so perverted at p.
+385, for the sole purpose of effecting a miracle!
 Nor is this the only fable that fastens upon that narrative: we have that of Partholan and of Nemedius, and a thousand other reminiscences, all directing towards the centre of a common nucleus.
 The East is the point whither they all aim, and the era they assign is invariably that of the deluge!
-Is it not, therefore, inevitable, but that the object recorded is our reception of the Tuath-de-danaan when ejected by the arms of their Pish-de-danaan rivals †?

-Amongst the Easterns themselves we find corresponding traditions, wrapt up, as usual, in allegory, of this primordial departure.
-The Phrygians, who were one of the most ancient and considerable nations of Asia Minor, complain of Apollo having wandered from them, in company with Cybele, to the land of the Hyperboreans.
-The costume of the archers upon our Knockmoy frescoes is strictly Phrygian. and confirms their testimony better than any written memorial!
+Is it not, therefore, inevitable, but that the object recorded is our reception of the Tuath-de-danaans when ejected by the arms of their Pish-de-danaan rivals?2 i nogle the Hyperboreans.1 The costume of the archers upon our Knockmoy frescoes is strictly Phrygian, and confirms their testimony better than any written memorial !
 "Hercules," says Cedrenus, "first taught philosophy in the western parts of the world."
-This was our Ogham, which the Gauls had borrowed from us, as you will see by note, page 420.
-"In Egypt," says Ausonius, "they called him Osiris, but in the island of Ogygia they gave him the name of Bacchus."
-If we will remember the form under which Osiris was worshipped, viz., that of our Round Towers +, and then recollect that the name of Bacchus is still found amongst our ancient inscriptions 1; and in addition to all these, bear in mind that Plutarch & expressly designates this island, from its extreme antiquity, as Ogygia, all qualms as to the situation alluded to by Ausonius must for ever evaporate!
+This was our Ogham, which the Gauls had borrowed from us, as you will see by note, p.
+420. "In Egypt," says Ausonius, "they called him Osiris, but in the island of Ogygia they gave him the name of Bacchus."
+If we will remember the form under which Osiris was worshipped, viz. that of our Round Towers,2 and then recollect that the name of Bacchus is still found amongst our ancient inscriptions;3 and in addition to all these, bear in mind that Plutarch4 expressly designates the island, from its extreme antiquity, as Ogygia, all qualms as to the situation alluded to by Ausonius must for ever evaporate?